AmateurContributor/BuildingAIidea/README.md

 # Forecasting visitors on a local gym

+## Summary
-## The idea for an AI application is to use and train data such as user logins, weather, public holidays and use history to create a forecasting application for the local gym's users
+The idea for an AI application is to use and train data such as user logins, weather, public holidays and use history to create a forecasting application for the local gym's users

 ## Background: